AbhishekSingh612/Notelifyy/README.md

 This is a small angular project that demonstrates the CRUD operations.

-The front-end was developed using angular 12 and the backend was build using spring boot
+Fully Responsive front-end of the website was developed using angular 12 and the backend was build using spring boot

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.4.